Many98/ReinforcementLearning/README.md

 Maybe I there is needed more training...

-Hyperparameters that yelded current best results were:
+Hyperparameters that yielded current best results were:

 - batch_size: 64
 - dataset_size: 1024